muhammadhamza23/ReactNative/guessing-game/README.md

 ## Error Handling

-- If you get network response timeout error, switch the connection from LAN to tunnel or by typing `expo start --tunnel` in the terminal.
+- If you get network response timeout error, switch the connection from LAN to tunnel or type `expo start --tunnel` in the terminal.